Blessed Trinity offers careers information, advice and guidance to all pupils.

 Kudos is available to all Blessed Trinity pupils.
 Kudos provides a personalised experience which enables pupils to explore careers and learning pathways based on their interests and aspirations.
 Pupils can gain ideas of careers that they might like, explore their own career ideas, discover where their favourite subjects could lead them and uncover a world of opportunities in different areas of work.

-You can access Kudos at www.cascaid.co.uk pupils can request the licence code from Mrs Hart in school.
+You can access Kudos at www.cascaid.co.uk pupils can request the licence code from a member of the Careers Unit in school.

 Success at School